 - Determine or help determine company policy, and explain complex technical matters to company executives, government officials, shareholders, policyholders, or the public.

-Actuaries with little to no experience tend to make between $58290 and $73010 while the more experienced ones make over $136130 per year.
+Actuaries with little to no experience tend to make between $61140 and $76720 while the more experienced ones can earn over $141760 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Actuary is to move to a higher paying state like CO.
-Right now, the highest paying states for Actuaries are CO, KS, NY, DC and TX.
+One of the easiest ways to increase your salary as an Actuary is to move to a higher paying state like NY.
+Right now, the highest paying states for Actuaries are NY, CT, WA, DC and NH.

-3 other factors that can increase your salary as An Actuary is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Actuary is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Actuaries what degree they had when they got the job and most of them said they had a Bachelors degree followed by First professional degree.
+We asked other Actuaries what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Post-Baccalaureate Certificate.

 Pros and Cons